phorks/phork-blazor-reactivity/docs/reactivity/README.md

 # Phork.Blazor.Reactivity

 _Phork.Blazor.Reactivity_ is a Blazor state management library.
-It helps you take advantage of C#'s `INotifyPropertyChanged` and `INotifyCollectionChanged` interfaces to automatically manage the state of your components.
+It helps take advantage of .NET's `INotifyPropertyChanged` and `INotifyCollectionChanged` interfaces to automatically manage the state of your components.

 By using this library:

 * You can use reactive one-way and two-way (in combination with `@bind` directive) bindings that can make the component re-render if any `INotifyPropertyChanged` instance in the binding path raises `PropertyChanged` event.
 * You can use nested properties in the binding path.
-* If the binding source in a one-way binding implements `INotifyCollectionChanged`, its `CollectionChanged` event will make the component re-render.
+* You can additionally make your components react to `CollectionChanged` notifications of `INotifyCollectionChanged` interface.
-* You can optionally use converters with bindings if the binding source and target have different types and/or additional logic is required in your binding.
+* You can optionally use converters with bindings if the binding source and target have different types and/or additional logic is required in your bindings.
-* You don't need to worry about memory leaks and unnecessary re-renders as the library will take care unsubscribing the events as soon as they get out of the render-tree.
+* You don't need to worry about memory leaks and unnecessary re-renders as the library will take care of unsubscribing the events as soon as they get out of the render-tree.

 This is the official documentation of the library.